NFL picks, predictions against spread Week 12: Chiefs edge Bucs; Eagles stun Seahawks; Raiders rebound - Up News Info

 There’s only one way to overcome what just happened — focus on doing better with the next set of pigskin prognostications.
 It’s time to remain fearless with Sporting News’ weekly pro football forecast, diving headfirst into every upcoming matchup.

-Week 12 brings up a lot of close lines, starting with the trio of games on Thanksgiving Thursday.
+Week 12 brings up a lot of close lines, starting with two games on Thanksgiving Thursday.
 Here’s to your health and here’s to being more feast than famine with the picks.
 This week, we get a full heaping of 16 games with no teams on bye:

 MORE: Week 12 NFL power rankings | Week 12 picks straight up